-7.1 Undecidability
+7.1 The Halting Problem

 In the previous chapters, we have analyzed various computational tasks.
 While some functions were easy to compute efficiently, others were difficult; in these cases, we have focused on approximations or heuristics.
-However, given enough time and resources, could we always find the solution to a problem?
+However, given enough time and resources, could we always find the solution to any problem?